haipengzhou856/BinarySegBench/README.md

 In a sum, we:

-* Present read and deployment friendly codes for Training/Testing
+* Present read and deployment-friendly codes for Training/Testing
-* Present wide range of cutting-edge methods comparisons with several datasets
+* Present a wide range of cutting-edge methods comparisons with several datasets
 * Provide full experiment details including the logs, ~~tensorboard~~（too large, forget it **😅**）, and ckpt

 <center><b>Give me some time to construct this project :)</b></center>